Department of Psychology at Illinois State University

 In addition to undergraduate and graduate programs, the department also operates the Psychological Services Center (PSC).
 Originally identified as Counseling Services or "the Clinic," the PSC utilizes undergraduate students and graduate students in the school psychology and the clinical-counseling psychology programs to provide psychological evaluations and therapeutic services primarily to underserved children in the local community.
 The PSC has evolved over the years to meet the changing needs of students, parents, school systems, and the community with the services it supports.

 In 2007, the Department of Psychology celebrated its 40th anniversary.
-The Graduate Programs in School Psychology also celebrated its 50th anniversary with a special dinner at Central Station Cafe that included current and former faculty, students, and alumni.
+The Graduate Programs in School Psychology also celebrated its 50th anniversary with a special dinner that included current and former faculty, students, and alumni.

 In the fall of 2009, a monograph was published, The History of Psychology at Illinois State University: Expanding Opportunities 1857-2009, based on the collaborative work of current and former psychology faculty.
 This historical monograph presents the development and growth of the study of psychology in our undergraduate and graduate programs.
 There is also a chapter on each of our graduate programs and sequences (School Psychology, Clinical-Counseling Psychology, Cognitive and Behavioral Sciences, Developmental Psychology, Industrial/Organizational-Social Psychology, and Quantitative Psychology).